310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Keito %}
 Agreed.
-It’s even violating people’s personal rights[^6] — some characters are depicted very negatively, which is essentially defamation.
+It’s even violating people’s personal rights[^6].
+Some characters are depicted very negatively, which is essentially defamation.

 For example, a character who looked like you appeared for a moment.